AndreasKlose/CFLP-Generator/README.md

 # CFLP-Instance-Generator
-Generates test problem instances for the Capacitated Facility Location Problem

-The proram "gencflp" randomly generates test problem instances for the capacitated facility location problem according to a proposal of Cornuejols et al. (1991).
+Generates test problem instances for the Capacitated Facility Location Problem according to a proposal of Cornuejols et al. (1991).

 # Files
 - gencflp.c        C code of the test instance generator